rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 #### Create a backup schedule on a new instance

+Use the following steps to create a backup schedule on a new instance:

 **Note:** At this time, the ability to create a schedule during instance creation is only available on HA groups.